-We’ll be meeting as a “house church” at different locations this around the city for July and August.
+We’ll be meeting as a “house church” at different locations this around the city thru September.
 So check back here every week for this week’s meeting location.
 Or leave a comment and get on our email list!

 RM 207 - near Madison Square Park (Shake Shack and Eatily)

 @11:30 sharp!
 See you!

 Jesus taught that after He left there would be wolves and false prophets who’d come into the church.
 It sounds extreme, but this is really practical.
 I think the point is: Just because people look like they’re Jesus-followers, just because they claim to be Jesus-followers, doesn’t mean they are actually following Jesus.
 There will always be people to look for churches to elevate themselves and make themselves feel important (like wolves), rather than looking to follow Jesus as their Shepherd.
 And there will always be people who LOVE to give advice, and love telling other people what to do, and what they think God wants (because they love the feeling of importance this brings them), and they can be really convincing!
 This could be me!
 This could be you!
 Or it could be that person (many of whom are my friends) who go to church year in and year out and just complain about the pastor… So how can you spot actual Jesus followers?
 Continue reading

 There’s a saying that even a broken clock is right twice a day… And so even foolish people can give good advice sometimes: so we ought to keep an open mind and be kind to people.
 But in my life I have no shortage of people who want to give me advice about my life and what I should do, and people who want me to be more like them… How can I know if someone really has some wisdom, if their way of life is something you should look to?
 Here are the top five signs from Proverbs…